 Planning Kids Clothes for the Week -Make a decorative and functional organizer for a weeks worth of clothes.
 Getting dressed in the morning is faster and easier when the decision has already been made.

-More Ideas for Planning Kids Clothes -Pick the system that works best for you and your kids.
+More Ideas for Planning Kids Clothes -Pick the system that works best for you and your child.
 Depending on your child’s age and space you might use a different system for each child.

 Lost and Found Baskets -Stash the kids odds and ends until they can put them away after school or at the end of the day.
 Make sure they check the baskets or bins daily.